SPINAL DEFORMITY

 Physical Therapy

 The flexibility and strengthening of the spine’s core are a cornerstone of treatment, and physiotherapy can help with these aspects (PT).
 There are several appropriate types of physical therapy, but they all include the patient engaging in activity to strengthen the spinal musculature, increase the range of motion, and enhance balance.
-It should involve active steps rather than only passive ones like massage, heat, or ice.
+It should involve active steps rather than only passive ones, such as massage, heat, or ice.

 Surgical Treatment

 The usual patient should have attempted non-operative management of their symptoms before considering surgery.
-Patients with medically untreatable pain or neurologic problems including numbness, weakness, or bowel or bladder dysfunction should think about having surgery.
+Patients with medically untreatable pain or neurologic problems, including numbness, weakness, or bowel or bladder dysfunction, should think about having surgery.
 Surgery is frequently required due to the curvature progressively getting worse, which is why patients are monitored with yearly X-rays.
-In spite of all non-operative therapy attempts, severe curves seem to always get worse; like a tree falling down, once it starts, it’s impossible to stop without intervention.
+Despite all non-operative therapy attempts, severe curves always seem to get worse; like a tree falling, once it starts, it’s impossible to stop without intervention.

 Spinal Fusion Surgery